combient/nodebb-plugin-medals/README.md

   }

 ```

+### Medal assigned/unassigned
+- `action:nodebb-plugin-medals:assigned`
+- `action:nodebb-plugin-medals:unassigned`

+Both these pass on the `uid` of the user, the `caller` uid and the medal data.
 ## Templates

 There are a number of templates that can be utilized by your custom theme or plugin.
 They are: